 11. I have assessed Social Security Scotland's ability to continue to use the going concern basis of accounting and have concluded that it is appropriate.
-I am not aware of any material uncertainties that may cast significant doubt on Social Security Scotland's ability to continue as a going concern.
+I am not aware of any material uncertainties that may cast significant doubt on Social Security Scotland's ability to continue to adopt the going concern basis of accounting.